Sandeep19531/BusinessAnalysis/README.md

-**Motivation** : Data Scientists spends most of their time performing Data Wrangling and Analysis, having an interest in finance I opted for this task in during my internship at The Sparks Foundation.
+**Motivation** : Data Scientists spends most of their time performing Data Wrangling and Analysis, having an interest in finance I opted for this task during my internship at The Sparks Foundation.
 ____________________________________________________________________________________________________
 **Libraries Used**: Pandas, NumPy, Seaborn, Matplotlib
 ____________________________________________________________________________________________________